 FATE: Killed in Action – Gallipoli – 25 April 1915

-Joseph Alan Cordner was born at Bridgewater on Lodden in 1890, a son of Isaiah Joseph Cordner and Jessie Walker.
+Joseph Alan Cordner was born at Bridgewater On Loddon in 1890, a son of Isaiah Joseph Cordner and Jessie Walker.
 Joseph was better known as Alan possibly as his father Isaiah was known as Joseph.
-Isaiah was a bank manager and the family moved around for his job.
+Isaiah was a bank manager, and the family moved around for his job.
 At the time of Alan’s birth, Isiah was the manager of the Bridgewater National Bank.
 In 1892 second son Edward Clement was born and Isaiah transferred to the Dimboola National Bank.

 Alan was ten when the family made their next move to Coleraine.
-In each town Isaiah lived, he participated in local sport and that wasn’t any different in Coleraine.
+In each town Isaiah lived, he took part in local sport and that wasn’t any different in Coleraine.
 Isaiah was a very good cricketer, well-known throughout the district and integral to the Coleraine club.
-He also played football in his younger years at Sandhurst and word around Coleraine was he had been a champion player.
+He also played football in his younger years at Sandhurst, and word around Coleraine was he had been a champion player.
 In 1901, when Alan was eleven, his mother Jessie died at Coleraine aged thirty-six.
-The following year, forty-two-year-old, Isaiah remarried to Mabel McKay and the couple went on to have three children.
+The following year, forty-two-year-old Isaiah remarried to Mabel McKay, and the couple had three children.

 During April 1913, Geelong cleared Alan to play for VFL team the Collingwood Football Club and he impressed upon début in May.
 Also requiring work, Alan got work in the stove department of the Metropolitan Gas Company.
 On the football field, he quickly found his place in the Collingwood team.
 In a drawn game against Carlton on 25 April 1914, the opening game of the season, Alan was among the players considered the “backbone of the side”.